-- the reimbursement/advance is expended in the furtherance of trade, - the employee produces proof of the actual expenses, - the expenses were incurred either - on instruction from the employer, or - with the permission of the employer (i.e. the employer's policy makes provision for such an advance/reimbursement), if - - the reimbursement does not exceed the rate per day/part or a day as determined by the Commissioner by notice in the Gazette.
-The maximum amount for expenditure in respect of meals and incidental costs for 2022/2023 is R152 per day/part of a day.
+- the reimbursement/advance is expended in the furtherance of trade. - · the employee produces proof of the actual expenses, - the expenses were incurred either - on instruction from the employer, or - with the permission of the employer (i.e. the employer's policy makes provision for such an advance/ reimbursement), if - - the reimbursement does not exceed the rate per day/part or a day as determined by the Commissioner by notice in the Gazette.
+The maximum amount for expenditure in respect of meals and incidental costs for 2024/2025 is R169 per day/part of a day.

-If the reimbursement/advance does not meet these conditions it is taxable, or if all the conditions are met but the reimbursement/advance exceeds the published daily rate, the excess is taxable and must be reported against code 3713.
+If the reimbursement/advance does not meet these conditions it is taxable and must be reported against IRP5 code 3713.
+If all the conditions are met but the reimbursement/ advance exceeds the published daily rate, the excess is taxable and must be reported against IRP5 code 3713.

-3.7 Share Incentive Schemes
+3.7 Share incentive schemes